-Our long-lived assets are evaluated for impairment at least annually or when events and circumstances indicate the assets may be impaired.
+Our long-lived assets are evaluated for impairment when events and circumstances indicate the assets may be impaired.
 Indicators include operating or cash flow losses, significant decreases in market value or changes in technology.
 As our assets are all relatively new and we continue to have positive operating cash flows, we have not identified any significant impairment related to our long-lived assets at this time.